DFabric/DPlatform-Shell/README.md

  - Enhance the security.
 [Caddy](https://caddyserver.com/), Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) certificate

 ### Other informations

+ ***The main goals of DPlatform are the independence, the freedom and the security.
+Therefore all installations and configurations provided through this set of shell tools are TOTALLY independents of DPlatform, and work perfectly without it***

 Each app have its own dedicated user, most their own `/home/app_user` directory

 If you want to contribute, you should see [CONTRIBUTING.md](https://github.com/j8r/DPlatform/blob/master/CONTRIBUTING.md)